yshuyan/spec-kit/templates/commands/implement-unit.md

 ---
 description: Execute the unit test implementation by processing and executing all test tasks defined in test-tasks.md
 scripts:
-  sh: scripts/bash/check-unit-prerequisites.sh --json --require-tasks --include-tasks
+  sh: bash scripts/bash/check-unit-prerequisites.sh --json --require-tasks --include-tasks
-  ps: scripts/powershell/check-unit-prerequisites.ps1 -Json -RequireTasks -IncludeTasks
+  ps: pwsh scripts/powershell/check-unit-prerequisites.ps1 -Json -RequireTasks -IncludeTasks
 ---

 **IMPORTANT: Generate all documentation in Chinese (简体中文).
 All sections, descriptions, and content should be written in Chinese.**